 Reading is at the heart of our curriculum.
-To ensure we are developing expert, enthusiastic readers who can understand and respond to texts, we teach de-coding skills through a ‘phonics first’ approach,with daily phonics teaching, explicitly teach comprehension skills, and provide opportunities for children to read for pleasure.
+To ensure we are developing expert, enthusiastic readers who can understand and respond to texts, we teach de-coding skills through a ‘phonics first’ approach, with daily phonics teaching.
+In addition we explicitly teach comprehension skills, and provide regular opportunities for children to read for pleasure.

 High-quality texts form the cornerstone of our literacy provision.
 The development of oracy, vocabulary, and grammar is planned around a class text, chosen to extend children’s vocabulary.
 We encourage story-telling to enable children to master new words.

 We facilitate access to fully decodable books that are matched to each child’s phonics knowledge and follow the Unlocking Letters and Sounds validated SSP programme.
 As a partner school, we worked alongside Unlocking to develop their programme, therefore high quality pedagogy is embedded in our school.
-Texts are available through online texts and books in school.
 We develop fluency through re-reading texts and enable children to experience success right from the beginning of their reading journey through precise matching of knowledge and skills to texts.

 Each class has an appealing reading space, where children can discover their favourite types of books and where teachers and children can engage in informal book-talk.
 Classroom book selections are linked to class topics, offering opportunities for children to apply their skills across the curriculum, as well as offering a range of stories to share.
 Books are celebrated in book-themed days, including World Book Day and through the library Service summer reading challenge.
-Our new school library is being developed into an enriching, social reading environment where children are able to access a wide variety of texts to inform and entertain.
+Our school library provides an enriching, social reading environment where children are able to access a wide variety of texts to inform and entertain.
 Children across the school are able to take home a book each week from our library to share with an adult.

 In school, Reception children begin with one-to-one reading skills sessions, followed by alternate weekly guided reading or one-to-one reading sessions with the class teacher.
 Year 1 and Year 2 children engage in a weekly guided reading session where they are exposed to a range of texts.
 Teachers select books that match and challenge childrens’ reading attainment and provide space to practise expression, prediction, information retrieval, and comprehension skills.
 Linked reading activities are provided so children can practise and consolidate their skills.

 Across the school, as part of our English offer, whole-class reading sessions are delivered to support children’s skills in fluency, expression, and comprehension.
 This time allows children to explore texts in depth, develop vocabulary knowledge, share their thoughts, and talk about their reading.
 Teachers model and extend comprehension skills – supporting children to develop prosody and to make inferences and deduction through a shared connection to the text.

 Whole School Curriculum Map for Phonics